GibbsConsulting/django-plotly-dash/docs/updating.rst

 HTTP Endpoint
 -------------

-There is an HTTP endpoint, configured with the ``http_route`` option, that allows direct insertion of messages into a message channel.
+There is an HTTP endpoint, :ref:`configured <configuration>` with the ``http_route`` option, that allows direct insertion of messages into a message channel.
 It is a direct equivalent of calling the ``send_to_pipe_channel`` function, and expects the ``channel_name``, ``label`` and ``value`` arguments to be provided in a JSON-encoded dictionary.